Career You WantMelanie Lemus

 Measurable: Instead of setting the ambiguous goal to connect with new clients this year, you’d set the goal to connect with ten new clients each month.
 You want to set a goal that you can measure your progress against.

 Achievable: Following with that last example, if you usually meet six new clients a month – ten is a good number to shoot for – 25 is probably unrealistic.
 You want your goal to push you out of your comfort zone while remaining achievable.
 Setting legitimately unreachable goals is a setup for disappointment and discouragement.

-Realistic: If you are working 65 hours a week and come home to a house full of children and all of the responsibilities that come along with it, now may not be the best time to make the goal to go back to school full time, in-person.
+Realistic: If you are working 65 hours a week, have a house full of children now may not be the best time to make the goal to go back to school full time, in-person.
 A more realistic (or Relevant to your lifestyle) goal may be to take one online course per semester towards your degree.

 Get Back to the Basics

 Okay, great, you’ve set some S.M.A.R.T. goals!
 Now it’s time to focus on them.

 Getting the career you want takes focus, and focus takes shedding distractions.
 If you find that there aren’t enough hours in the day to accomplish all of the things that you need to reach your goals, it’s time to take a serious inventory of how you spend your time, and perhaps commit to getting rid of some of your biggest time-wasters.